 - A phone call from a parent/guardian is required each day a student is absent.
 Calls must be made to 618-983-6628 between 8:00a.m.
 10:00a.m.
 The school must be notified of all absences DAILY.
 If the call is not received, the school will attempt to contact the parent/guardian.
-If no one is available to answer the call and/or does not return the call, an automated call will then be sent to prompt the parent/guardian to make contact with school officials.
 If contact is not made, a written OFFICIAL NOTE must be presented when the student returns to school. - Upon returning to school following an absence, the student will report to the office for an admission slip before reporting to first period class. - No student is to leave school during the day without prior permission from the attendance officer or Principal's office.
 In case of illness at school, the student must contact school office personnel so that necessary calls can be made to his/her family. - Medical appointments should be made either before or after school or on days that school is not in session.
-Medical appointments that will involve school time must be presented to the office between 8:00a.m. and 8:30a.m. within 5 days of the absence.
+Medical appointments that will involve school time must be presented to the office between 8:00 a.m. and 8:30 a.m. within 5 days of the absence.
 All ECHO and STARQuest students must use the provided Medical Excuse Form which will be provided at the time of registration and can be found on the school's website. - Students should not request to be dismissed from class to take care of personal business that may be taken care of either before or after school or on days that school is not in session.